saint2706/Client-Modding-Guide/PimpMyClient.md

 **_To install these in Kernel, simply git clone their respective repos to your Kernel packages folder._**

-- For Cumcord, you will have to unzip the archive into the packages folder since you can't git clone sub-directories.

 ### Handy Installer for recommended packages :-

 Copy and paste this entire block into your PowerShell terminal (opened inside the kernel folder).